-You can compile and run this (PARVA REVERSE.
+You can compile this (PARVA DEMORGAN.
 PAV) at your leisure to make quite sure that it works.

-The Parva compiler supplied to you this week is not the same as last week - it only allows a single Main() function, but it includes "else" and the modulo "%" operator, supports a "repeat" ... "until" statement, and allows increment and decrement operations like i++ and array[j]--.
+The Parva compiler supplied to you this week is not the same as last week - it only allows a single Main() function, but it includes "else" and the modulo "%" operator, supports a "repeat" ... "until" statement, and allows increment and decrement statements like i++ and array[j]-- (not within expressions, however).

-In the prac kit you will also find a translation of this program into PVM code (REVERSE.PVM).
+In the prac kit you will also find a translation of this program into PVM code (DEMORGAN .
+PVM).
 Study this code and complete the following tasks: